7.3.2 Soldering Surface Mount Chip Components, Hot Gas Method Method

 Adjust the pressure and temperature output of the hot air tool.

 Direct the hot air over the component with the hot air tool tip approximately 2.50 cm (1.00") from the solder joint.
 This initial heating will pre-dry the solder paste.

-When the solder paste has pre-dried, the paste will have a dull flat appearance.
+Note: When the solder paste has been pre-dried, the paste will have a dull, flat appearance.